divyanshj16/Image-Captioning/README.md

 Then go to either `RNN_Captioning.ipynb` or `LSTM_Captioning.ipynb` and run the cells.

-## Results
+# Results
-These results are not very good because I did not train on complete dataset for very long, but in LSTM case they are somewhat reasonable.
+These results are horrible because I did not train on complete dataset for very long, but in LSTM case they are somewhat okayish.
+I will update them as soon as I get time to train on the complete dataset.

+### RNN

+### LSTM